 There was one other big finding of this study.
 Look at the average ghrelin levels over 24 hours.
 Over the day of fasting, ghrelin stays stable!
 In other words, eating nothing over 33 hours made you no more or less hungry than when you started!
 Whether you ate or did not eat, your hunger level stayed the same.

-As we discussed in our last post – eating more sometime makes you more hungry, not less.
+As we discussed in our last post – eating more sometimes makes you more hungry, not less.
 In the same vein, eating less can actually make you physically less hungry.
 That’s terrific, because if you are less hungry, you will eat less, and are more likely to lose weight.

 So what happens over multiple days of fasting?
 This study looked at the question specifically.
 33 subjects had their ghrelin measured over 84 hours of fasting and they divided the results by men and women, as well as obese and lean.
 There were no significant differences between the lean and obese subjects, so I won’t dwell on that further.
 Once again, there were distinct circadian variations.

 Over 3 days of fasting, ghrelin gradually DECREASED.
-This means that patients were far LESS hungry despite not haven eaten for the past 3 days.
-This jives perfectly with our clinical experience with patients undergoing extended fasting.
+This means that patients were LESS hungry despite not haven eaten for the past 3 days.
+This jibes perfectly with our clinical experience with patients undergoing extended fasting.
 They all expect to be ravenously hungry, but actually find that their hunger completely disappears.
 They always come in saying ‘I can’t eat much anymore.
 I get full so fast.
 I think my stomach shrank’.

 That’s PERFECT, because if you are eating less but getting more full, you are going to be more likely to keep the weight off.